inoxlang/inox/docs/language-reference.md

 ## Custom Filesystem

-Test suites and test cases can be configured to use a short-live filesystem:
+Test suites and test cases can be configured to use a short-lived filesystem:

 ```
+manifest {}

 snapshot = fs.new_snapshot{
     files: :{
         ./file1.txt: "content 1"